XMPie Scripting Plugin SDK

 The first line opens the InDesign document, and saves the document reference to workDocument.
 The second line uses the plan property defined by the scripting plugin to set a reference to the plan file.

-The next task is to go over all markups in the design and associate them with the plan ADOR Objects.
-For the sake of simplicity, we will assume that there are only text markups (for text ADOR Objects), and that the markup names fit the plan ADOR Objects.
+The next task is to go over all placeholders in the design and associate them with the plan content objects.
+For the sake of simplicity, we will assume that there are only text placeholders (for text content objects), and that the placeholder names fit the plan content objects (ADORs).
 If the names do not fit, you can code in also some mapping method.

-The code does this by iterating the plan ADOR Objects, looking for markups that fit that ADOR, and setting up the ADOR on those markups.
+The code does this by iterating the plan content objects, looking for placeholders that match that content object name, and setting up the content object on those placeholders.
 Here is how it’s done:

 var planAdors = workDocument.plan.adors;